-On the Day of Pentecost in 30 A.D., Peter preached a sermon that powerfully convicted his listeners.
+According to the Bible, on Pentecost in 30 A.D.
+Peter preached a sermon that powerfully convicted his listeners.
 After their conscience began to stir within them regarding their sins, they asked what they needed to do.
-Peter was ready with an answer.
+Peter answered that it was time for their baptism.

 According to Peter, repentance and baptism are required for our sins to be forgiven and to receive the Holy Spirit.
-But when we think about it, is this any different from what Philip required of the Ethiopian eunuch?
+But when we think about it, is this any different from what Philip required of the Eunuch who was from Ethiopia?

 Like Philip, Peter required no lengthy probation period and no days of fasting and prayer.
 How could he, when he and the other disciples baptized three thousand people on the day of Pentecost alone (Acts 2:41)?